Frequently Asked Questions

 Engineering Network

-Q: What is the Paragon Engineering Network, and why should I care?
+Q: What is the Paragon Engineering Network?

 A: Paragon Engineering Network members provide component review and repair services for the Paragon software community.
 Engineering Network members are listed within the software when users request component review and/or repairs.